-On this page you will find my report of the Civetta tour, carried out in October 2023.
-The Civetta is a remarkable peak at 3220m in the Dolomites, near Belluno in Veneto.
-Its north-western slope is a long continuous cliff of almost 7km in length, at a height of up to 1200m.
+On this page you will find my account of the Civetta circuit, which I completed in October 2023.
+The Civetta is a remarkable 3220m peak in the Dolomites, near Belluno in Veneto.
+Its northwest face is a long, continuous cliff nearly 7km long, rising to a height of 1200m.
 This gives it an immediately recognizable shape.

-This 2-3 day itinerary goes around the entire massif, starting from the Monte Pelmo refuge behind Pecol.
-Quite honestly, it is one of the most beautiful corners of the Dolomites: you can fully feel this incredible contrast between dense vegetation and striking green meadows on the one hand, and a mineral universe made of immense walls on the other.
+This 2-3 day route makes a complete circuit of the massif, starting from the Monte Pelmo refuge behind Pecol.
+Quite honestly, it's one of the most beautiful spots in the Dolomites: you truly experience the incredible contrast between dense vegetation and strikingly green meadows on the one hand, and a mineral world of immense rock faces on the other.
 The two are juxtaposed in a symphony of colors.

-As usual, I chose the tent to travel this tour of the Civetta with maximum flexibility.
-Bivouacking is tolerated in most mountain corners in Italy, as long as you are far enough from civilization.
-And sleeping alone in front of the imposing Dolomite walls is priceless!
+As usual, I chose my Decathlon tent To traverse the Civetta circuit with maximum flexibility, bivouacking is tolerated in most mountain areas of Italy, as long as you are far enough from civilization.
+And sleeping alone facing the imposing Dolomite walls is priceless!

 Civetta Tour, day 1: Forcella Coldai